-Since the beginning of the '50s, the West Berlin forestry institutions have been promoting the transformation of the forest by deciduous undergrowth seeding and planting in clearings in open stands of old trees, as a step toward a mixed forest.
+Since the beginning of the '50s, the West Berlin forestry assessments have been using the opportunity to transform the forest and taking a step towards a mixed forest by deciduous undergrowth seeding and planting in clearings in open stands of old trees.
 The goal has been forestry on the basis of a selection forest, and the development of a permanent forest.
 At the same time, however, such florally foreign tree species as the larch, the Douglas fir, the Weymouth pine and the red oak were also introduced into the inventory by hurst and cluster.
 The 1979 State Forest Law and the 1982 Basic Forestry Plan for the Berlin Forests were oriented toward naturally compatible management of the Berlin forests.
 The most important goals of these operational guidelines were:

-- an increase in the deciduous share from 40 % to 60 %; - the development of a richly-structured mixed forest; - the improvement of the conservation and landscape care; - · a 1-ha limit on clear-cutting; - the adoption of natural regeneration; - and abandonment of the use of herbicides and melioration measures.
+- an increase in the deciduous share from 40 % to 60 %; - the promotion of a richly-structured mixed forest; - the improvement of the conservation and landscape care; - a 1-ha limit on clear-cutting; - the adoption of natural rejuvenation; - and abandonment of the use of herbicides and melioration measures.